Last updated on August 10, 2026

 The Ur-Dragon

 I personally love The Ur-Dragon as a dragon commander.
-Is it the best 5-color dragon commander?
-Probably not.
-But I enjoy playing it a lot and I think it has a nice balance.
-Its eminence ability lets you go faster in a deck that desperately needs it since most of its creatures are extremely expensive, and it knows quite a lot about being expensive.
+Its eminence ability lets you go faster in a deck that desperately needs it since most of its creatures are extremely expensive, and The Ur-Dragon knows a thing or two about being expensive.

-The thing about this card is that attacking with as many dragons as you can while it’s on the battlefield can turn the game around, even if it’s very expensive.
+Attacking with a hoard of dragons while it’s on the battlefield can turn the game around, even if it’s very expensive.
 Drawing anywhere between one and a potentially infinite number of cards depending on how many dragons you attack with is strong enough by itself.
-But you also get to cheat any one permanent from your hand into play right after you draw a huge number of cards.
+But you also get to cheat any one permanent from your hand into play after refueling your hand.

 But beware removal because The Ur-Dragon is always one of the biggest targets at the table.